OkaMoez/SDVMM2/README.md

 Simple mod manager for Stardew Valley to be used with SMAPI and Content Patcher.
 Originally inspired by yuukiw's StardewValleyMM in vb.NET.
 And this README is from a template and needs work.

 ## What I've Used (and you'll need to use this code easily)
-* Visual Studio Community 2019 (if you want to use the solution file) \n
+* Visual Studio Community 2019 (if you want to use the solution file)
 * wxWidgets v3.0.0 or better

 ## Goals